MRXbrain/MyeloMaps/README.md

 # MyeloMaps
-The MyeloMaps repository will soon (march, 2024) contain the myeloarchitectonic maps in the ICBM/MNI152 2009b symmetric space from the publication:
+The MyeloMaps repository contain the release 0.9 of the myeloarchitectonic maps in the ICBM/MNI152 2009b symmetric space from the publication:

 ## Myeloarchitectonic maps registered to surface and sections of a standard atlas brain.
 Mai, J.K. and Majtanik, M.